ESPID No Show Policy

 E-posters will not be displayed during the Meeting, if the author has not registered by the provided registration date.

-The ESPID Meeting Secretariat will identify ‘No-Show’ abstracts and send notification emails after the Meeting to all corresponding authors of ‘No-show’ abstracts.
+The ESPID Meeting Secretariat will identify ‘No-Show’ abstracts, and send notification emails after the Meeting to all corresponding authors of ‘No-show’ abstracts.
+The same applies to Oral contributors which were not presented at the Meeting.

-The ESPID Meeting Secretariat will manage a list containing details of said participants as of the ESPID Virtual Meeting in 2020 and share this information regularly with the ESPID Board.
+The ESPID Meeting Secretariat will manage a list containing details of said participants as of the ESPID Meeting in 2022 and share this information with the ESPID Board.

 Should an author of a previous ‘No-Show’ E-Poster or Oral contribution submit an abstract to the following ESPID Meeting, a warning will be sent, acknowledging that he/she was a ‘No-Show’ at the previous Meeting.
 Should the situation repeat itself, the corresponding author will be excluded from abstract submission for the next ESPID Meeting and will also be excluded from any ESPID award in the following 2 years.